This guide was updated in June 2024.

 Sideshows By the Seashore (Scott Lynch)

-Not quite as historic, age-wise, but maybe equally iconic (and definitely more punk rock) is the legendary Freak Bar, situated next to the grand Sideshow by the Seashore burlesque and oddity palace and serving beer and wine in a room exploding with gloriously kitschy chaos.
-The Freak Bar was basically destroyed by Hurricane Sandy in 2012, and we are grateful that Dick Zigun, the self-proclaimed "Permanently Unelected Mayor of Coney Island," brought it back to life.
+Not quite as historic but maybe equally iconic (and definitely more punk rock) is the legendary Freak Bar, situated next to the grand Sideshow by the Seashore burlesque and oddity palace and serving beer and wine in a room exploding with gloriously kitschy chaos.
+The Freak Bar was destroyed by Hurricane Sandy in 2012; we are grateful that Dick Zigun, the self-proclaimed "Permanently Unelected Mayor of Coney Island," brought it back to life.

 coneymta-16